20 Best Adult Coloring Books for When You Need to Relax and Unwind

 Best for: Artists who like variety

 So many adult coloring books are grouped by theme, so it’s refreshing to find one book that caters to everyone.
 That inclusivity must be why Cindy Elsharouni’s book has over 20,000 reviews.
 In it, you’ll find 60 designs, from animals and mandalas to paisleys and flowers.
 These one-sided sheets are thick, so even your favorite gel pens and markers won’t bleed through.
-If you’d like to test the waters before you commit to a purchase, check out these coloring pages you can print at home for free.

 5. Exhale: A Self Care Coloring Book by Latoya Nicole